-‘American Idol’ Reboot: Will Simon Cowell, Paula Abdul & Randy Jackson Return?
+‘American Idol’ Reboot: Will Simon Cowell, Paula Abdul, & Randy Jackson Return?

 Deadline also reported that it’s looking unlikely Simon will be back if and when American Idol returns, just as it’s unlikely Idol fans will see Jennifer Lopez back on the show.

-The site noted that both Cowell and Lopez have close ties with ABC’s rival NBC (Cowell is a producer of America’s Got Talent while Lopez produces and stars on both World of Dance and Shades of Blue) which means it’s unlikely either will be able to sign a deal with ABC.
+The site noted that both Cowell and Lopez have close ties with ABC’s rival NBC (Cowell is a producer of America’s Got Talent while Lopez produces and stars on both World of Dance and Shades of Blue), which means it’s unlikely either will be able to sign a deal with ABC.

-As for Randy Jackson, he recently revealed that he’s be willing to return to American Idol after sitting on the judging panel up until Season 12.
+As for Randy Jackson, he recently revealed that he’s willing to return to American Idol after sitting on the judging panel up until Season 12.

 Speaking to TMZ just last month, Randy said “of course” when asked if he’d return to the show, but did not comment on whether Simon or Paula would be back as neither has officially commented.